What Are Cataracts?

 Diabetes is one key factor that can trigger the development of different types of cataracts.
 People with diabetes type 1 or 2 are at a greater risk of developing cataracts.
 You can reduce this risk by maintaining good blood sugar levels.

 Too much exposure to ultraviolet (UV) rays from the sun is harmful and can trigger the development of cataracts.
 UV light causes oxidization of proteins found in the eye.
 The more light the eye is exposed to, the higher the risk of cataract development.
 You can protect your eyes from UV damage by wearing protective sunglasses when you go outside.

 Smoking and Excess Alcohol Consumption

-Smoking and alcohol consumption can trigger the formation of cataracts.
-Having a drink once in a while won’t give you cataracts, but if you drink too much or too often, your risk of developing cataracts increases.
+Smoking and alcohol consumption can trigger the formation of them.
+Having a drink once in a while won’t give you them, but if you drink too much or too often, your risk of developing themincreases.
 This risk also applies to cigarette smokers.